HandsOn Leadership FAQ

 There are no other costs for participating in the HandsOn Leadership program.
 Part of the enrollment fee goes to establishing a small starting budget to help with any expenses that may occur throughout the year.
 Participants should come prepared to work, which means they should have sturdy, closed-toed shoes, and clothing that they are willing to get dirty.
 If this is something you do not already have, then that would be an extra cost for you.

-Can I participate in the program for less than a year?
+Can I participate in the program for less than four months?

-In continuation with our efforts to maintain strong team dynamics, we expect each participant to commit to the full-year program and see through all of the goals and expectations set forth at the beginning of the year.
+In continuation with our efforts to maintain strong team dynamics, we expect each participant to commit to the full program and see through all of the goals and expectations set forth at the beginning of the year.
+For shorter-term commitment volunteer opportunities, check out our community calendar at www.handsonbayarea.org/calendar

 What is the refund policy?

-Upon acceptance into the program, we request a non-refundable deposit of $150 to hold your spot.
-We request the full payment to be submitted no later then the official kick-off/orientation date in January.
+Upon acceptance into the program, we request a non-refundable deposit of $200 to hold your spot.
+We request the full payment to be submitted no later then the official kick-off/orientation date.
 Refunds will be granted in case of emergencies after that date.